jptmoore/maniiifest/README.md

 ## Description

-Maniiifest provides methods to parse and manipulate IIIF JSON manifests and collections.
+Maniiifest provides methods to parse and manipulate IIIF v3 manifests and collections.
 It ensures type safety and offers utility functions for working with IIIF data.
+Maniiifest takes a parser generator approach to generating TypeScript type definitions using a domain-specific language (DSL).
+The current specification is available [here](https://raw.githubusercontent.com/jptmoore/maniiifest/main/src/specification.atd).

 ## Installation